International Affairs: Employment

 - With International Affairs, review your final OPT application documents for submission.

 What happens to my application after it is sent to USCIS?
+Can I track the status of my OPT application?

 Can I travel outside the United States while my OPT application is pending?